labgem/microscope-user-doc/docs/content/mage/editor.rst

 * **Strand**: indicates if the CDS is on the direct strand (D) or on the reverse strand (R).
 * **Begin**: give the leftmost beginning of the CDS according to the expert or automatic annotation
-* **End**: give the leftmost beginning of the CDS according to the expert or automatic annotation
+* **End**: give the ending of the CDS according to the expert or automatic annotation
 * **AMIGene Start**: gives the start according to AMIGene
 * **AMIGene Lpcod**: gives the coding probability on the lenght End-Begin +1 according to AMIGene
 * **AMIGene Apcod**: gives the lenght End-AMstart +1 according to AMIGene